-Hastings Public Schools was working toward a goal of all third-grade students being proficient in reading by increasing the number of students meeting or exceeding expectations on the MCA Reading assessment from 53.6% in 2021 to 56% in 2022.
+Hastings Public Schools was working toward a goal of all third-grade students being proficient in reading by increasing the number of students meeting or exceeding expectations on the MCA Reading assessment from 49.4% in 2022 to 56% in 2023.

-- Building and District Leadership Teams, composed of administrators and staff representatives from all sites, convenes several times during the school year.
+- The District Leadership Team, composed of administrators and staff representatives from all sites, convenes several times during the school year.
 Literacy data is reviewed and comparisons are drawn both internally and with districts similar to Hastings.
 District goals are established, shared, and further developed at the site level.
-PLC's (Professional Learning Communities) from the preschool level, each elementary level, and social workers and psychologists develop goals focused on literacy. - A Literacy Committee, composed of administrators, reading, elementary and English/Language Arts teachers, and intervention teachers, meet throughout the year for the purpose of continuous improvement.
+PLC's (Professional Learning Communities) from the preschool level, each elementary level, and social workers and psychologists develop goals focused on literacy. - The District English Language Arts Committee, composed of District administrators, PreK 12 reading and English/Language Arts teachers, and intervention teachers, meet throughout the year for the purpose of continuous improvement.
 As part of continuous improvement, members of the team evaluate current practices, study new practices and consider how to best develop, implement, and sustain valuable practices.
 Topics for review and improvement include core literacy instruction, differentiated small group instruction, intervention and remediation instruction, and professional learning needs.
-Members of the committee are liaisons between the district and their site. - A PreK Leadership Team, composed of District Teaching and Learning staff, Community Education staff, and representatives from nonpublic, center-based, and home-based preschools, meet monthly to evaluate the needs and priorities for professional development for Hastings area providers, families, and the community. - A Prek/K Collaboration, composed of Teaching and Learning staff, Tilden preschool teachers, and district kindergarten teachers, meet quarterly to provide clarification and artifacts helpful to child care providers and families.
+Members of the District ELA Committee are liaisons between the district and their site. - A PreKindergarten/Kindergarten Leadership Team, composed of District Teaching and Learning staff, Community Education staff, and representatives from nonpublic, center-based, and home-based preschools, meet monthly to evaluate the needs and priorities for professional development for Hastings area providers, families, and the community. - A PreKindergarten/Kindergarten Collaboration, composed of Teaching and Learning staff, Tilden preschool teachers, and district kindergarten teachers, collaborate to provide clarification and artifacts helpful to child care providers and families.
 Examples include the development of a Kindergarten Readiness Checklist and the district Kindergarten Readiness webpage.
-District Kindergarten teachers regularly invite PreK teachers to visit kindergarten classes.
-Connections have been established with a variety of community sites, such as YMCA and Allina Clinic, to distribute information and encourage participation.
-Community Education staff produce newsletters highlighting strategies for providers and parents.
-In addition, Community Ed advertises professional learning for community and staff which can be CEU supported.
-The district-sponsored preschool program, Little Raiders at Tilden Community Preschool, offers a variety of endeavors to help families engage in literacy practices, including Welcome Baby Visits which enrolls families in Imagination Library, Early Childhood Family Education (ECFE) courses, Tilden Community Preschool courses, and a partnership with the local library.

-A Literacy Planning (Read Well) Committee has been established.
+District Kindergarten teachers invite PreK teachers to visit kindergarten classes.
+Connections have been established with a variety of community sites, such as YMCA and Allina Clinic, to distribute information and encourage participation. - A District Staff Literacy Planning Committee has been established.
 This group is tasked with shifting the Local Literacy Plan from a compliance submission to creating a living document that provides reflection and guidance for the many facets of early literacy.